 What Are The Drawbacks?

-There may be some technical frustrations involved if you do have have your Course set up correctly.
+There may be some technical frustrations for you if you do not have your Course set up correctly.

-For example, if you leave your Course as Open (instead of Free or any other Course access setting) then Linear Progression isn’t enabled and cannot be enabled.
+For example, if you leave your Course Access Mode as Open (instead of Free, Buy now, Recurring, Closed) then Linear Progression isn’t enabled and cannot be enabled.
 This means that users can skip around all over the Course and don’t have to take the Lessons in order.
-We discussed this in the beginning of this article.

-Long story short, in order for this feature to work you need to have the course set to anything except Open and must have Linear Progression enabled.
+Long story short, in order for this feature to work you need to have the course access mode set to anything except Open and must set the course progression option to Linear Progression (not Free form).

 How To Use It?